Love0509/Kultra-Mega-Stores-Sales-Analysis/README.md

 |-------------------|-----------------------------|
 | Delivery Truck    |51971.9397373199             |

+- **Insight** The analysis shows that "Delivery Truck" is the shipping method with the highest total incurred cost for KMS, amounting to ₦51,971.94.
+Management should investigate the factors contributing to this high cost, such as fuel efficiency, route optimization, maintenance, or labor costs associated with truck deliveries, to identify potential areas for cost reduction.

-Case Scenario II
+ - ### Case Scenario 2

 6. Who are the most valuable customers, and what products or services do they typically purchase?

+  -**Insights:** To identify the most valuable customers, we focused on those with the highest total sales.
+We analyzed their purchasing patterns and The most valuable customers for Kultra Mega Stores are Emily Phan, Deborah Brumfield, Roy Skaria, Sylvia Foulston, and Grant Carroll, based on their significant total sales contributions.

-7. Which small business customer had the highest sales?
+8. Which small business customer had the highest sales?

+  -**Insight/Interpretation:** Dennis Kane is identified as the small business customer with the highest sales, contributing ₦75,967.59 to KMS revenue.
+This customer is a key asset within the small business segment and offering personalized bulk discounts, or explore opportunities for upselling/cross-selling to further solidify this valuable relationship.

 8. Which Corporate Customer placed the most number of orders in 2009 – 2012?

+  - **Insight/Interpretation:** Adam Hart is identified as the Corporate Customer who placed the highest number of orders (27) between 2009 and 2012.
+This indicates Adam Hart is a highly engaged and consistent corporate client for KMS

 9. Which consumer customer was the most profitable one?

+  -**Insight/Interpretation:** Emily Phan emerges as the most profitable consumer customer for KMS, generating a total profit of ₦34,005.44.

 10. Which customer returned items, and what segment do they belong to?

+ -**Insight/Interpretation:** A substantial number of customers, totaling 419 individuals, have returned items to KMS.
+These returns are not isolated to a single customer segment but are observed across Home Office, Corporate, Small Business, and Consumer segments.

 11. If the delivery truck is the most economical but the slowest shipping method and Express Air is the fastest but the most expensive one, do you think the company appropriately spent shipping costs based on the Order Priority?
-Explain your answer
+Explain your answer.

+ -**Insight** Based on the analysis, The current spending pattern indicates a potential disconnect between stated order priority and the chosen shipping method.
+KMS might be sacrificing delivery speed for urgent orders to save on per-shipment costs, which could negatively impact customer satisfaction for critical deliveries.

+Management should:

+  -Review Shipping Policies
+  -Optimize Delivery Truck Use